Updated: Jan 21

 Description: Poised right on the edge of the Jala River in the city center of Tuzla, BiH is the Sts.
 Peter & Paul Franciscan Monastery (Franjevački samostan svetog Petra i Pavla).
 Before this current incarnation, the previous Catholic church of Tuzla, built in 1893, was located next to the "Meša Selimović" Gymnasium.
 However, as a result of excessive salt mining across the Tuzla region during the 1950s and 60s, an espisode of extreme soil subsidence occured across the city, resulting in the structural weakening and collapse of many buildings as the land shifted.
 As a consequence, the Catholic church of Tuzla was seriously damaged and became unusable.
 Through the 1970s the Catholic leadership of Tuzla petitioned the local authorities and party officials for permission to rebuild the church at a new location, but it was not until 1983 that a permit was finally granted.
-The commission to design this new complex was granted to Sarajevo architect Zlatko Ugljen, who had recently distinguished himself in creating innovating sacral architecture after completing the White Mosque in Visoko, BiH just three years earlier.
+The commission to design this new complex was granted to Sarajevo architect Zlatko Ugljen [profile page], who had recently distinguished himself in creating innovating sacral architecture after completing the White Mosque in Visoko, BiH just three years earlier.
 Construction work, undertaken by Tuzla firm "Tehnograd", began in 1983 and was completed rather quickly just two years later in 1985.

 As the name indicates, the Sts.
 Peter & Paul Franciscan Monastery contains a church as well as monastery facilities.
 The exterior of the compound is characterized by a smooth white concrete facade that spans across an array of triangles and sweeping curves (features of many of Ugljen's buildings).
 However, the most distinct feature of the monastery is its bell tower, whose sharply rectangular shape shows a deep stylized angular fracture halfway up, at which point the entire tower is shifted over about a meter or so, giving it a precarious appearance.
 This element could symbolize the tragic collapse of the old church.
 In addition, the tower in punctuated with a series of various sized crosses, descending down the tower almost like snowflakes.
 Meanwhile, the interior of the tower is as equally unadorned as the exterior, also having very chaste smooth white walls.
 In the chapel, the rooms sparse features are dominated by its massive 5m tall altarpiece painting dedicated to St. Peter the Apostle, created by Croatian painter Vasilije Jordan.
 Meanwhile, a skylight opens up above the altar, symbolizing the light of heaven shining down onto the congregation.
 The monastery remains in excellent condition and continues to be an important part of the Tuzla architectural landscape.